Chicago Speeding Ticket Lawyer

 Long-Term Financial Costs

 Worse, the financial costs can add up over time.
 For example, a license suspension may require a fee to get your license back, adding to the fines you’ve already paid.
-After that, though, you might see a change in your insurance policy, too.
+After that, you might see a change in your insurance policy, too.

 Insurance companies want to see that their clients are safe drivers.
 If you don’t fight your speeding ticket, that may indicate to them that you’re not staying safe on the road.
 That means that your insurance prices could increase based on your ticket.

-That makes it more difficult for you to recover from a ticket, so you’ll need to defend yourself during your day in Chicago traffic court.
+The high financial cost makes it more difficult for you to recover from a ticket, so you’ll need to defend yourself during your day in Chicago traffic court.
 Accepting the penalties can hurt you over time, so fight back now to protect your future.

 Arrests for Speeding